5yn0p5y5/geekwatch-firmware/README.md

 # Build the project
 pio run

-# Build and upload via UF2 bootloader
+# Run either the windows converson script or the linux one (.ps1 or .sh respectively)
 # 1. Double-tap reset button on nRF52840 ProMicro to enter bootloader mode
-# 2. Board will appear as USB drive (e.g., "PROMICROBOOT")
+# 2. Board will appear as USB drive (e.g., "NICENANO")
-# 3. Run upload command:
+# 3. Copy firmware.uf2 onto drive
-pio run --target upload

 # Monitor serial output
 pio device monitor